h2oai/driverlessai-recipes/how_to_write_a_recipe/how_to_write_a_recipe.md

 In the above example, as we are dealing with a numeric column (recall, that we are calculating the log10 of a given column) we set the `col_type` to `numeric`.
 We set the `min_cols` and `max_cols` to `1` as we need only one column, and the `relative_importance` to `1`.

 6. The custom transformer function has two fundamental functions that are required to make a transformer.
 They are:
-   a. `fit_transform` This function is use to fit the transformation on the training dataset, and returns the output column.
+   a. `fit_transform` This function is used to fit the transformation on the training dataset, and returns the output column.
    b. `transform` This function is used to transform the testing or production dataset, and is always applied after the `fit_transform`